causaliq/causaliq-pipeline/docs/design/workflow_executor_design.md

 - ✅ **Schema-first design**: Leverage existing validation infrastructure
 - ✅ **Incremental functionality**: Foundation for future execution features

-This design provides a solid foundation for workflow execution while maintaining the incremental development approach and high quality standards established in the CausalIQ pipeline project.
+This design provides a solid foundation for workflow execution while maintaining the incremental development approach and high quality standards established in the CausalIQ Workflow project.